tech404/inviter/README.md

 Configuration items are stored in environment variables.

-* SLACK_SUBDOMAIN: e.g., atldevs for atldevs.slack.com
+* SLACK_SUBDOMAIN: e.g., tech404 for tech404.slack.com
 * SLACK_TOKEN: an API token for an administrator of the organization
 * SIDEKIQ_USERNAME: username for the sidekiq administration area
 * SIDEKIQ_PASSWORD: password for the sidekiq administration area